w7f-User/winxp-wmc-for-win11-10/README.md

 <img width="409" height="388" alt="image" src="https://github.com/user-attachments/assets/69afb620-8159-43bd-a116-c3dfd6402dbf" />

-Then it means that WMC cannot run on your computer.
-We can't do anything right now.

-You can try to run it as administrator and important: INGNORE THIS ERROR (DON'T CLICK ANYTHING!
-WMC works)
+Then you can try to run it as administrator and important: INGNORE THIS ERROR (DON'T CLICK ANYTHING!
+If you can click inside WMC, ignore the error)

 <img width="949" height="725" alt="image" src="https://github.com/user-attachments/assets/90595888-6833-405d-bf97-f7e6e399f67a" />